 Of course, weaning off the machine is the aim for many residents.
 While breathing distress is resolved, our team creates a removal plan.

 Many factors are involved in weaning such as:

 - Chronic obstructive pulmonary disease

 - Nutritional status

 If or when our team decides to wean the resident, we look at these and other factors.

 Some residents gradually ease off the ventilator over a period of weeks.
 Others may be weaned off sooner.
 Our goal is to provide improved quality of life for your loved one.
 Therefore, we will report to you on his or her progress, and you’ll receive the attention you deserve at this difficult time.
-Of course, if you have questions or concerns, you can contact us at any time because at MediLodge of East Lansing, we are always here to help!
+Of course, if you have questions or concerns, you can contact us at any time because at MediLodge of Gaylord, we are always here to help!